PIH/pih-biometrics/README.md

   ```
   For more information, see: https://maven.apache.org/examples/injecting-properties-via-settings.html

-* Ensure you have a valid license for the "Fingerprint Matcher" component
+* Ensure you have a valid license for the "Fingerprint Matcher" component.
+(You probably also need the "Fingerprint Client" component, for ISO extraction support)
   * Purchase a new license if necessary at the Neurotechnolgy website (http://www.neurotechnology.com/cgi-bin/order.cgi)
   * If you have purchased an Internet License (*_internet_license_*.*.lic), copy this license file to a new directory at ${user.home}/.pih-biometrics